How to choose the right rug for your space

 Wool, cotton, natural or man-made fibres- when it comes to the composition of rugs there are a lot of different types on the market.
 And while it can be tempting to skip this step and go straight to an aesthetically beautiful piece; it’s very important to consider what material it is made of when investing in a rug for your space, as it determines the rugs longevity; both cleaning and wear-wise and how it feels underfoot.

 Wool being a natural fibre is typically a bigger investment compared to a synthetic option.
 It feels beautiful underfoot and is very durable if well maintained and stains are treated quickly.
-A synthetic version can be more forgiving with stain resistant properties however they generally won’t last as long as wool.
-Synthetic materials include polyester, nylon and polypropylene and are a more affordable alternative to wool.
-If you’re after an outdoor rug Polypropylene or PET rugs are the go to for suitability,
+Vintage rugs are made from wool and they have lasted hundreds of years so don’t be deterred by sales people trying to steer you towards a synthetic option!
+Yes a synthetic version can be more forgiving with stain resistant properties but they won’t last as long as wool, nor have they been handcrafted or artisan made.
+Synthetic materials include polyester, nylon and polypropylene and are machine made and more affordable - so if budget is the top consideration this is a good route to go.
+If you’re after an outdoor rug; Polypropylene or PET rugs are the go to for suitability.

 When it comes to the type of rug we choose, we consider a high quality softer, comforting feel of wool in the bedroom or living area depending on the clients lifestyle but opt for a forgiving polyester option in the dining room where spills are unavoidable.